Published commentary by RAND staff.

 May 4, 2005 United Press International

-Victoria Greenfield has been a Senior Economist with RAND since 2011, and also from 2000 to 2006.
-In the interim, she held the ADM Crowe Chair in the Economics of the Defense Industrial Base at the U.S. Naval Academy.
-She also served on the “Committee on Estimating Costs to the Department of Justice of Increased Border Enforcement by the Department of Homeland Security,” a project of the National Academies.
-Greenfield specializes in national security and international social and economic issues, including transnational crime, with an emphasis on drug production and trafficking.
-In addition, she advises federal agencies and others on organizational structure, strategic planning, and performance evaluation.
-Her recent and forthcoming publications explore alternative approaches to supply-oriented drug policy, the feasibility of supply cuts in the world heroin market, means of assessing the harms of criminal activities, the implications of structural change in the defense industry, and costs of overseas basing options.
+Victoria Greenfield is a senior economist at the RAND Corporation, and a visiting scholar at George Mason University.
+Her affiliation with RAND spans over a decade.
+Greenfield specializes in national security and international social and economic issues, including transnational crime, drug production, and trafficking.
+In addition, she advises federal agencies and others on strategic planning, performance evaluation, and program management.
+Her latest publications explore means of assessing the harms of criminal activities, mechanisms for reducing opium poppy cultivation in Afghanistan, alternative approaches to supply-oriented drug policy, police department investments in information technology, benefits and costs of border security, and costs of overseas basing options.
 Greenfield has also written extensively on international trade and globalization and defense contracting.
-From 1999-2000 she was the Senior Economist for Trade and Agriculture at the U.S. President's Council of Economic Advisers.
-Prior to that she was the Chief International Economist in the Bureau of Economic and Business Affairs at the U.S. Department of State, where she advised senior leadership on proposed trade and environmental agreements, including the Kyoto Protocol.
-She began her career at the Congressional Budget Office, where she examined the budgetary and economic effects of trade, telecommunications, counternarcotics, and agricultural policies.
+Previously, she has held the positions of ADM Crowe Chair in the Economics of the Defense Industrial Base at the U.S. Naval Academy; Senior Economist for Trade and Agriculture at the U.S. President's Council of Economic Advisers; Chief International Economist in the Bureau of Economic and Business Affairs at the U.S. Department of State, where she advised senior leadership on proposed trade and environmental agreements, including the Kyoto Protocol.
+She began her career at the Congressional Budget Office, where she examined the budgetary and economic effects of international and domestic policies.
+She also served on the "Committee on Estimating Costs to the Department of Justice of Increased Border Enforcement by the Department of Homeland Security," a project of the National Academies.

 Ryan R. Brady and Victoria A. Greenfield, "Competing explanations of U.S. defense industry consolidation in the 1990s and their policy implications," Contemporary Economic Policy, 28(2):288-306, 2010